dpraul/genres-are-cool/README.md

  - spotipy

 TensorFlow is also required.
 Install it using the [TensorFlow Download and Setup guide](https://www.tensorflow.org/versions/r0.10/get_started/os_setup.html#download-and-setup).
-If you're using Anaconda, this is very easy.
+If you're using Anaconda on Linux, this is very easy.
+Even easier, you can use the docker image included in this repo.
+First, [download Docker](https://www.docker.com/products/overview).
+CD into the `docker` directory, and execute `docker build -t tf .` to build the Docker image as the image named `tf`.
+On Windows, you can now use the included `docker_tf.bat` to execute `run.py` commands in the Docker image, i.e. `docker_tf train`.

 Spotify OAuth credentials are needed to get song analysis information.
 Copy `config_sample.yml` to a new file `config.yml` and replace the Spotify client_id and client_secret with your OAuth credentials.